The Temple Hoyne Buell Center for the Study of American Architecture records, bulk 1979-2012

 Planning for a "Study Center for American Architecture" at Columbia University began as early as 1979.
 Major early proponents included Phyllis Lambert, James Polshek, Edgar Kaufman, Adolf Placzek, Robert AM Stern, Ada Louise Huxtable, Vincent Scully, and IM Pei.
 Securing funding, space, and an identity distinct from Avery or GSAP [Preservation had yet to be added] were of primary concern.

-Members of the Advisory Board searched for donors to supply the $5 million necessary to establish the center.
-Initial funding was provided by the Kaplan Foundation, Phyllis Lambert, and Columbia alumnus and architect Temple Hoyne Buell.
-Columbia offered space for the Temple Hoyne Buell Center for the Study of American Architecture in the building known as the Maison Française.
-The oldest building on Morningside campus, it had housed several departments and organizations over the 20th century, and required extensive renovation.
+Members of the Advisory Board searched for donors to supply the $5 million necessary to establish the Center.
+Initial funding was provided by the Kaplan Foundation, Phyllis Lambert, and Columbia alumnus and architect Temple Hoyne ("Sandy") Buell.
+Columbia offered space for the Temple Hoyne Buell Center for the Study of American Architecture in the building then known as East Hall, home to the Columbia Maison Française since 1977.
+The oldest building on Morningside campus – and the only remaining one predating Columbia's presence at this site – it had housed numerous departments and organizations from 1885 to 1985 and required extensive renovation.

 Access and use